HinaKhan94/math-junior/README.md

 ### Content
 - The icon was taken from [Font Awesome](https://fontawesome.com/).
-- The instructions to how to add modal to the instructions button was taken from [Bootstrap5](https://getbootstrap.com/) and [YouTube Channel](https:).
+- The instructions to how to add modal to the instructions button was taken from [Bootstrap5](https://getbootstrap.com/).
 - The responsive mockup was generated with [Website Mockup Generator](https://techsini.com/multi-mockup/index.php)